Issued 13 June 2008

 It is important to note that the Designated Individual (DI) named on the HTA licence has statutory responsibility for ensuring that the premises are ‘suitable’ and that ‘suitable practices’ take place on those premises, as well as for complying with the conditions of the licence.
 Therefore, the Licence Holder will need to ensure that the DI is content for his remit to be extended to any new areas of responsibility and that he will oversee compliance with relevant HTA standards.
 This should be confirmed by the DI in writing to the HTA.
 Where this arrangement is not suitable, then it is recommended that removal of the specimens only takes place in the mortuary, which is licensed.

 The HT Act 2004 is clear that removal of tissue from the deceased for the purpose of determining the cause of death can only take place under the authority of the coroner (or, in the case of hospital post mortems only, with appropriate consent).
-WTtSC recommends that NHS Trusts secure 'general approval' from coroners and we leave it up to individual establishments to make their own arrangements.
-However, it is important to stress that removal without such coronial authorisation would be unlawful.
-As mentioned earlier, where it is not a coroner’s post mortem case, appropriate consent (from a nominated representative if there is one or next of kin) would be required for the removal of tissue to take place.
+Working Together to Safeguard Children (WTtSC) recommends that NHS Trusts secure 'general approval' from coroners; it is up to individual establishments to make their own arrangements.
+However, it is important to note that removal without such coronial authorisation would be unlawful.
+As mentioned earlier, where it is not a coroner’s post mortem case, appropriate consent (from a nominated representative if there is one or the person ranked highest in the qualifying relationship hierarchy – most often the parents) would be required for the removal of tissue to take place.

 The status of the document as statutory guidance is defined in its Executive Summary, which specifies the chapters issued under s16 of the Children Act 2004.
 The guidance in these chapters must be taken into account and, if it is departed from, there must be clear reasons for doing so.